ProfessorNavigator/mylibrary/README.md

 If you plan to use OpenMP, you also may need to install proper libraries (like libgomp).

 To build documentation, you need doxygen.
-To build pdf documentation, you need LaTex support (see doxygen [documentation](https://www.doxygen.nl/manual/output.html)).
+To build pdf documentation, you need LaTeX support (see doxygen [documentation](https://www.doxygen.nl/manual/output.html)).
+Also to build pdf documentation you need make.

 ## Usage